-Plantar fasciitis is inflammation of the plantar fascia.
-The plantar fascia is a long band of fibers that go from your toes to your heel.
-It helps support your arch and absorbs shock.
-Plantar fasciitis is caused by repeated tears in the plantar fascia.
-Over time, these small tears cause inflammation of the fascia.
+Plantar fasciitis is swelling of the plantar fascia.
+The plantar fascia is a thick band of tissue that connects your heel bone to your toes.
+This part of your foot helps support the arch of your foot and absorbs shock.

 - You develop knee, hip, or back pain.

 - You have questions or concerns about your condition or care.

 You may need any of the following:

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.